 Barack Obama became the first African American President of the United States in 2009.
 Learn about his first term including his domestic and foreign initiatives, and his successes and failures.

 Did you know… We have over 200 college courses that prepare you to earn credit by exam that is accepted by over 1,500 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.

 To learn more, visit our Earning Credit Page

 Transferring credit to the school of your choice

 Not sure what college you want to attend yet?
 Study.com has thousands of articles about every imaginable degree, area of study and career path that can help you find the school that's right for you.

-Other chapters within the AP US History: Exam Prep course
+Other chapters within the SAT Subject Test US History: Practice and Study Guide course